dreadl0ck/netcap/cmd/capture/README.md

       -nooptcheck=false: do not check TCP options (useful to ignore MSS on captures with TSO) -opts="datagrams": select decoding options
-      -out="": specify output directory, will be created if it does not exist -overview=false: print a list of all available encoders and fields -payload=false: capture payload for supported layers
+      -out="": specify output directory, will be created if it does not exist -overview=false: print a list of all available decoders and fields -payload=false: capture payload for supported layers
       -pbuf=100: set packet buffer size, for channels that feed data to workers -promisc=true: toggle promiscous mode for live capture